 If you’re new to the world of rum, then firstly welcome!
-Rum is one of the fastest-growing spirits categories and is responsible for a wide range of drinks, from the Mojito to Old Fashioned to Zombie.
+Rum is one of the fastest-growing spirits categories in the UK and around the world, and is responsible for a wide range of drinks, from the Mojito to the Old Fashioned and Zombie.

 It’s easy to get lost, however, as rum is a vast category with plenty of overlap between the various styles.
 It’s not helped by the lack of legislation – while ageing requirements for whisky are strictly regulated, for example, there’s no such measure in place with rum.
 And the widespread (but not universal) practice of adding sugar and/or colouring makes a nonsense of the, again unlegislated, colour categorisations (white, gold, dark etc).

 Where rum shines, though, is in its history and diversity.
-While the spirit’s birthplace is in the Caribbean, you’ll find delicious examples from South America and even the United Kingdom.
+While the spirit’s birthplace is in the Caribbean, you’ll find brilliant examples from South America and even the United Kingdom.

 Rum: A rough guide

 There are few certainties when it comes to rum.
 The clearest distinction is between base product used: molasses or sugarcane juice.
 The vast majority of rum is made from molasses, a byproduct of refining sugar, however a tiny proportion is made using the pressed sugarcane juice which results in a much fresher, grass-edged style…